geraldzakwan/nlp-fall-2019/hw4/README.txt

 My best solution yields 0.141 precision and recall, which is nearly 2% improvement from Part 5.
 It is implemented in the predict_best() function inside the class Word2VecSubst.
 Allow +-5 minutes time (6 minutes at maximum) for the program to run.
-I include my best prediction

-The approaches are as below:
+The approaches for the best predictor are as below:

 - Beside using the synsets that contain the input lemma, I also use the hypernyms of those synsets to add even more synonym candidates.
 See function